komouro/voice-rehab-ml-classification/README.md

 ### Analysis of Performance Metrics

-In this binary classification problem, we are predicting whether a patient’s voice rehabilitation is acceptable (class 1) or unacceptable (class 2).
+In this binary classification problem, we are predicting whether a patient's voice rehabilitation is acceptable (class 1) or unacceptable (class 2).
 Class 2 ("unacceptable") is treated as the positive class, meaning a higher emphasis might be placed on Recall and F1-score for correctly identifying unacceptable cases, which could be critical for medical decisions.

 | Model              | Tuned Hyperparameters (based on F1-micro)                     | Accuracy | Precision | Recall  | F1 score | F1-micro | F1-macro |
 |--------------------|---------------------------------------------------------------|----------|-----------|---------|----------|----------|----------|